HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: User Studies of

 \textbf{Data Analysis.} We analyzed the user interaction logging data to identify the frequency of interactions across \system{} features.
 We used a German qualitative content analysis method~\cite{mayring2021qualitative} to analyze the transcribed interviews and observation notes we gained during the study.
 The analysis method is equivalent to thematic analysis~\cite{Braun2006,doi:10.1080/2159676X.2019.1628806}.
-The first and second authors thoroughly reviewed the transcription and observations individually by grouping, splitting, and merging codes to identify themes.
-Both authors then discussed their themes and collaboratively reorganized their codes until they agreed on common higher-level themes.
-We performed this analysis separately for each study, then combined common themes and discussed them using research questions. \\
+All authors thoroughly reviewed the transcription and observations individually by grouping, splitting, and merging codes to identify themes.
+All authors then discussed their themes and collaboratively reorganized their codes until they agreed on common higher-level themes.
+We performed this analysis separately for each study, then combined common themes and discussed them using research questions.